microsoft/AcademicContent/Event-In-Box/Machine Learning Challenge/Machine Learning Challenge.md

 The following are required to complete the challenge:

 - A Microsoft account.
 If you don't have one, [click here](https://account.microsoft.com/account) to create one.
-- An active Azure subscription (recommended but not required)
+- An active Azure subscription — for example, an Azure Pass (recommended but not required)
 - A modern browser such as Microsoft Edge or Google Chrome

 If you don't have an Azure subscription, you can [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 Or, if you are a college student, you may qualify for a free subscription through the [Microsoft Imagine](https://imagine.microsoft.com) program.
 To enroll in the program and claim your Azure subscription, go to https://imagine.microsoft.com/Catalog/Product/99.